 Financial Crises and Financial Intermediation

-- Does Going Easy on Distressed Banks Help the Macroeconomy?
-Submitted
+Does Going Easy on Distressed Banks Help the Macroeconomy?

 Behavioural Economics & Finance

-- Is the Longshot Bias a Context Effect?, with Andrew Meyer
+The Longshot Bias is a Context Effect, with Andrew Meyer - Forthcoming, Management Science

 Anchoring to Industry Multiples in IPO Pricing, with Sami Torstila